 A successful Collective Impact initiative relies on a diverse group of participants, brought together under an aligned mission and common agenda to build infrastructure for change from a community-wide strategic lens.

-For the Science Center, SPF will work with Pathfinder Outdoor Education to assemble a diverse group of individuals, organizations, philanthropists, business owners, program leaders, educators, and representatives from the community and government to implement the strategic plan and drive the mission.
+For the Science Center, SPF will work with to assemble a well rounded group of individuals, organizations, philanthropists, business owners, program leaders, educators, and representatives from the community and government to implement the strategic plan and drive the mission.

 SPF will pull inspiration from several collective impact models and science centers operating successfully across the US to create a custom framework for collaboration to bring a next-generation Science Center to life.